WatMat1127/VLAO/VL/README.md

 # How to Run
 ## Step 0.
-Modify shebang line in the VL main.py
+Modify the shebang line in the VL main.py
 Modify the line as '#!/_xxx_/_yyy_/python'.

 ## Step 1.
 Prepare input files